 The 6-foot-1, 170-pound fighter and Team Link Northampton owner/head coach has won three of his matches by submission.
 His opponent, Magny, is also making his UFC debut Saturday.

 "Neil's a tough dude, but I don't fight to fight chumps," Manley said.
 "I know that he's a counter-striker.
 He wants me to rush in and try to take him down. ...
 Which is what I like to do.
 I like to fight.
-He likes to let the guy come in and move around.
-I have a pretty good game plan I'm working on."

 The Honda Center will be the biggest venue in which Manley has ever fought.
 Aside from his "Ultimate Fighter" bouts, the Facebook audience will be the biggest viewing audience he's had.
 Manley admits that he'll get nervous, but he doesn't believe nerves are bad.